 - Read a lot.
 Like, a lot.
 Read writers in your niche.
 See how they do the thing.

 - Learn basic SEO best practices.
-You don't have to be a strategist (they pay other people for that), but you should know basic best practices for SEO.
+You don’t have to be a strategist (they pay other people for that), but you should know best SEO practices.
 Many outlets now make briefs that include keywords, so know how to incorporate that.